Mobile banking app Current raises $20M Series B, tops half a million users – TechCrunch

 Mobile banking app Current, which began as a teen debit card controlled by parents, expanded to offer personal checking accounts earlier this year.
-Now the company says it has grown to host over 500,000 accounts on its service and has closed on $20 million in Series B funding to further its growth.
+Now the company says it has grown to host more than 500,000 accounts on its service and has closed on $20 million in Series B funding to further its growth.

-The round included new investors Wellington Management Company, Galaxy Digital EOS VC Fund, and CMFG Ventures — the venture capital arm of the CUNA Mutual Group, a mutual insurance company serving credit unions and their 120 million members.
-Returning investors included QED Investors, Expa, and Elizabeth Street Ventures.
+The round included new investors Wellington Management Company, Galaxy Digital EOS VC Fund and CMFG Ventures — the venture capital arm of the CUNA Mutual Group, a mutual insurance company serving credit unions and their 120 million members.
+Returning investors included QED Investors, Expa and Elizabeth Street Ventures.

 The first version of Current, which debuted in 2017, was focused on giving parents a more modern way to dole out allowances and reward their kids for chores.
 But over time, the product became more like a real bank account for teens, culminating with the addition of routing and account numbers late last year.
 This allowed working teens to direct their paycheck to Current, as they could with a traditional bank.

 This year, Current launched personal checking using the same core technology powering its teen banking product.
-The product includes features like faster direct deposits, gas hold crediting, and merchant blocking without charging overdraft fees, hidden fees, or requiring minimum balances.
+The product includes features like faster direct deposits, gas hold crediting and merchant blocking without charging overdraft fees, hidden fees or requiring minimum balances.

-While the teen checking account users have an average of 15, the average age for the new personal checking account users is 27.
+While the teen checking account users have an average age of 15, the average age for the new personal checking account users is 27.

+Although personal checking was only launched in late January, it already accounts for about half of Current’s accounts.
+It also benefits from conversions from Current’s teen users who turn 18 and want to graduate to their own banking app.
+(Around 98% of teens on Current move to the personal checking app when they come of age, the company noted.)

-This puts Current in a more competitive market, where a number of banking apps are now targeting a younger, more mobile generation who begun to favor modern, feature-rich apps over brick-and-mortar banks.
-Among its rivals are apps like Step, Cleo, N26, Chime, Simple, Stash, and others.
+This puts Current in a more competitive market, where a number of banking apps are now targeting a younger, more mobile generation that has begun to favor modern, feature-rich apps over brick-and-mortar banks.
+Among its rivals are apps like Step, Cleo, N26, Chime, Simple, Stash and others.

 Like many in this space, Current isn’t actually a bank — its banking services are provided by Choice Financial Group and Metropolitan Commercial Bank, which allows it to offer FDIC insurance up to $250,000.
 Instead, many of the banking apps focus instead on the feature set and user experience they can offer.